-Arca appears like a Jesse Kanda animation come to life in the just-released video for "Reverie," the latest track from his self-titled next album.
+Arca appears like a Jesse Kanda animation come to life in the just-released video for Reverie, the latest track from Arca's self-titled next album.
 In the video, Arca stumbles around a glowing red room on hoof-like mechanical stilts, wearing a white baroque matador jacket as he struggles against a monstrous bull horn, and blood spreads across his bare skin, depicting both sides of the bullfight, as he explains in a statement accompanying the release.

 The video was conceived by Arca, who is credited using his real name Alejandro Ghersi, and Jesse Kanda, who also directs.
-The track shows off Arca's delicate singing voice, a running theme in the tracks from this new album; it is layered over distorting strings and mechanical noise in Arca's immediately recognizable production style.
+The track again shows off Arca's delicate singing voice, a running theme in the tracks from this new album; it is layered over distorting strings and mechanical noise in Arca's immediately recognisable production style.